-ISL6307 has two levels of overcurrent protection.
+ISL6306 has two levels of overcurrent protection.
 Each phase is protected from a sustained overcurrent condition on a delayed basis, while the combined phase currents are protected on an instantaneous basis.

-In instantaneous protection mode, the ISL6307 takes advantage of the proportionality between the load current and the average current, I{AVG} , to detect an overcurrent condition.
-See the Channel-Current Balance section for more detail on how the average current is measured.
-The average current is continually compared with a constant 100μ A reference current as shown in Figure 12.
+In instantaneous protection mode, the ISL6306 utilizes the sensed average current $I{AVG}$ to detect an overcurrent condition.
+See "Channel-Current Balance" on page 15 for more detail on how the average current is measured.
+The average current is continually compared with a constant $100\mu A$ reference current as shown in Figure 12.
 Once the average current exceeds the reference current, a comparator triggers the converter to shutdown.

-In individual overcurrent protection mode, the ISL6307 continuously compares the current of each channel with the same 100 μ A reference current.
+In individual overcurrent protection mode, the ISL6306 continuously compares the current of each channel with the same $100\mu A$ reference current.
 If any channel current exceeds the reference current continuously for eight consecutive cycles, the comparator triggers the converter to shutdown.